-Jan Wouters made his debut as Oberon in a new production of Britten’s A Midsummer Night’s Dream at Opera Zuid in May 2022 – with following performances until 21st June 2022.
+Jan Wouters made his debut as Oberon in a new production of Britten’s A Midsummer Night’s Dream at Opera Zuid in May 2022.
 The countertenor has created the roles of Herr C and Evengelizzatore in the world premiere of liminal space during the contemporary music festival Münchener Biennale in 2018.
 In 2017, he performed the leading role of the Refugee in Dove’s Flight at Munich’s Prinzregententheater.

 In 2019, Jan Wouters made his company debut with Opera Ballet Vlaanderen and, in 2017, he performed Tolomeo in Handel’s Giulio Cesare at Munich’s Reaktorhalle.
 In 2021, the Belgian countertenor has sung Oronte in Walpurgis’ Talestri at Kammeroper München.
 Jan Wouters has worked with directors including Balázs Kovalik, Ola Mafaalani and Olivier Tambosi.